Perez transposition model

 -

-To calculate the diffuse component, the Perez model introduces three sky components: the isotropic diffuse, the circumsolar irradiance, the horizon band.
+To calculate the diffuse component, the Perez model introduces three sky components: the isotropic diffuse, the circumsolar irradiance, and the horizon band.
 Each is transformed based on different geometrical properties.
-Furthermore, the magnitude of each of these components is determined according to correlations established on the basis of data of several dozens of measurement sites, distributed all over the world.
+Furthermore, the magnitude of each of these components is determined according to correlations established on the basis of data from several dozen measurement sites distributed all over the world.

 -